olin/studentgovernment/bylaws.md

 1. Two First Year Class Representatives
 2. Two Honor Board General Members (at least one of whom must be a First Year)
+3. Chair of the Honor Board (to take position after the Honor Board Town Hall is complete)
+4. Vice Chair of the Honor Board (to take position after the Honor Board Town Hall is complete)
-3. Any positions not filled during the spring elections
+5. Any positions not filled during the spring elections

 Students elected to office during Spring Elections take office as soon as is reasonable after April 1st as agreed upon by the incoming and outgoing